SashankBhamidi/git-gang/ADD_YOUR_NAME.md

-# Add your name here
+# Add Your Name Here

 Want to join the Git Gang?
 Just fill out the form below.